-Note a.
-Oscillator strength is the historical term relating to the Rutherford atomic model.
+&lt;sup>13 Oscillator strength is the historical term relating to the Rutherford atomic model.

-Note b.
-The term Voigt function has been used to describe the physical shape of a line and takes into account pressure broadening effects.
+&lt;sup>14 The term Voigt function has been used to describe the physical shape of a line and takes into account pressure broadening effects.

-Note c.
-The term Lorentz broadening was used for neutral particle collision broadening and Holtsmark broadening for cases of Van der Waals' broadening when collisions took place with like particles.
+&lt;sup>15 The term Lorentz broadening was used for neutral particle collision broadening and Holtsmark broadening for cases of Van der Waals' broadening when collisions took place with like particles.
 Both terms are discouraged.
-When collisions take place with charged particles or particles with a strong permanent electrical dipole moment, we speak of Stark broadening.
-Whereas a strong chaotic electrical field causes Stark broadening, an applied static electrical field induces a Stark shift.